Slipped Disc. What You Must Know

 A herniated disc, also known as the slipped disc is a common source of neck pain and back pain.
 The ailment most frequently affects your lower back and neck with rare occurrence in the mid back.
 Even though the condition can be painful, most patients feel better after some few months of physical therapy and other nonsurgical treatments.
 In rare cases, more invasive options such as injections and surgery may be necessary.

 Discs function as shock absorbers, cushioning the spinal column and protecting the spine from unwanted strains.
-They are generally located between vertebrae and made of the annulus (the rigid outer layer) and the nucleus (the soft jelly-like material).
-Despite the strength of the outer annular layers, a weakness may occur in the annulus allowing the nucleus to bulge or leak into the spinal column’s canal.
-The leakage results in excess pressure accumulation on the local nerves, causing intense back pain, neck pain, pain or other symptoms radiating into the extremities, and other spinal complications.
+They are located between vertebrae and made of the annulus (the rigid outer layer) and the nucleus (the soft jelly-like material).
+Despite the strength of the outer annular layers, a weakness may occur in the annulus allowing the nucleus of the disc to bulge or leak into the spinal column’s canal.
+The leakage results in excess pressure on the local nerves, causing intense back pain, neck pain, sciatica, numbness, tingling or other symptoms radiating into the extremities.
 This is called as herniation, ruptured disc, or slipped disc.

 Herniated disc symptoms